Razor5573/OOP_TRITSET/lib/googletest-main/docs/gmock_for_dummies.md

 {: .callout .note}
 **Note:** Why does gMock search for a match in the *reverse* order of the expectations?
-The reason is that this allows a user to set up the default expectations in a mock object's constructor or the test fixture's set-up phase and then customize the mock by writing more specific expectations in the test body.
+The reason is that this allows a user to set_ up the default expectations in a mock object's constructor or the test fixture's set_-up phase and then customize the mock by writing more specific expectations in the test body.
 So, if you have two expectations on the same method, you want to put the one with more specific matchers **after** the other, or the more specific rule